Polishing Igneous and Metamorphic Rocks

 A few types of igneous and metamorphic rocks are not good choices for the rock tumbler.
 These include:

-- schist, gneiss and other rocks that contain significant amounts of mica
+- schist, gneiss and any other rock that contains more than a few grains of visible mica

 (micaceous rocks often split apart, shedding grains that spoil a polish)

-- rocks that are made up of easily dislodged grains
+- rocks that have pits, fractures or easily dislodged grains

 - rocks such as scoria, pumice or vesicular basalt that contain open pore spaces

-(grit gets trapped in the pores and falls out during the next tumbling step, causing scratches on the rocks)
+(grit trapped in pores falls out during the next tumbling step and scratches your rocks)